Reliable recovery of hierarchically sparse signals for Gaussian and Kronecker product measurements: Numerical results

+In this section we compare the performance of {\HiHTP}, {\htp} and the {\HiLasso}-algorithm in numerical experiments for Gaussian and Fourier measurements.
 All algorithms have been implemented in Matlab \cite{matlab}.
-For the implementation of {\HiLasso} the convex optimisation problem \eqref{eq:HiLassoProblem} was directly solved using CVX \cite{cvx} with MOSEK \cite{MOSEK} to avoid ambiguities in the implementation of the soft-thresholding algorithm.
+For the implementation of {\HiLasso} the convex optimization problem \eqref{eq:HiLassoProblem} was directly solved using CVX \cite{cvx} with MOSEK \cite{MOSEK} to avoid ambiguities in the implementation of the algorithm.
 Before the {\htp} and {\HiHTP} algorithms are applied the columns of the measurement matrix are normalised in $\ell_2$-norm.
 The entries of the result of the algorithms are subsequently multiplied by the normalising factors to restore the $\ell_2$-norms of the columns of the actual measurement matrix.